-For the period from December 21, 2017, the date that the Form F-1 was declared effective by the SEC, to December 31, 2019, we had used the net proceeds from our initial public offering as follows:
+For the period from December 21, 2017, the date that the Form F-1 was declared effective by the SEC, to December 31, 2020, we had used the net proceeds from our initial public offering as follows:

-- approximately US\$9 million of the net proceeds for research and development and expansion of our suite of solutions and service offerings; and - approximately US\$13 million of the net proceeds for sales and marketing.
+- approximately US\$12 million of the net proceeds for research and development and expansion of our suite of solutions and service offerings; - approximately US\$16 million of the net proceeds for sales and marketing.

 We intend to use the remainder of the proceeds from our initial public offering, as disclosed in our registration statement on Form F-1, for (i) research and development and expansion of our suite of solutions and service offerings, and (ii) funding our working capital and other general corporate purposes.
+None of the net proceeds from the initial public offering have been paid, directly or indirectly, to any of our directors or officers or their associates, persons owning 10% or more of our equity securities or our affiliates.